felixfung/InfoFlow/README.md

   `Community Detection, merge direction`: for InfoFlow, setting this to `symmetric` means module a would not seek to merge module b, unless module a has an edge to module b, even if module b has an edge to module a.
 If it is set to `symmetric`, then module a would seek to merge with module b

-  `Community Detection, merge nonedge`: when set to true, after community detection is completed, community detection would be attempted again, this time where unconnected modules may also merge

   `log, log path`: file path of text log file

   `log, Parquet path`: file path to save final graph in Parquet format